Tattoo ink: Components of professional inks

 Tattoo inks are available in a range of colors that can be thinned or mixed together to produce other colors and shades.
 Most professional tattoo artists purchase inks pre-made (known as predispersed inks), while some artists mix their own using a dry pigment and a carrier.

 In the United States, tattoo ink manufacturers are not required to reveal their ingredients, or to prove that a voluntarily published ingredients list is accurate.
 Their recipes may be proprietary.
 Tattoo inks from different manufacturers vary widely in formulation, quality, and safety.

 Pigments

-Pigment Orange 13 is a popular component of orange tattoo ink.

-Tattoo inks are pigments, i.e. very fine powdered colorants.
-These materials are a water-based liquid.
-Many of these pigments are also used as artist paints, textiles, automotive paint, or for printer's ink.
-Most inks are organic compounds, such as azo dyes and pigments.
+Tattoo inks are pigments, i.e. very fine powdered colorants, in a water-based liquid.
+Many of these pigments are also used in artist's paints, textiles, automotive paint, or for printer's ink.
+Most inks are organic compounds, such as azo dyes and pigments, including monoazo, disazo, indigoid, and oxazine pigments.
 Some inks also often contain heavy metals.
 Pigments can be small bits of solids or discrete molecules, such as titanium dioxide or iron oxide.